lihaoyi/macropy/readme.md

 It prints `25`, as you would expect.

-As mentioned in the examples, quasiquotes let you quote sections of code as ASTs, letting us substitute in sections dynamically.
+[Quasiquotes](#quasiquotes) are a special structure that lets you quote sections of code as ASTs, letting us substitute in sections dynamically.
 Quasiquotes let us turn the above code into:

 ```python
 # macro_module.py